aldreth/leadership-circles/src/pages/privacy.md

 discover:
   title: Privacy Policy
 permalink: /privacy/index.html
-description: I respect the EU General Data Protection Regulation (GDPR).
-This policy document explains how I collect and handle any information you provide to me.
+description: We respect the EU General Data Protection Regulation (GDPR).
+This policy document explains how We collect and handle any information you provide to us.
 layout: page
 ---

-Edit your details in `_data/personal.yaml`

-I respect the EU General Data Protection Regulation (GDPR) and this policy document explains how I collect and handle any information you provide to me.
+We respect the EU General Data Protection Regulation (GDPR) and this policy document explains how we collect and handle any information you provide to us.

 **What background data is collected?**
 This site does not use any third party tracking scripts.